China's economy expanded 8.1% in 2021, but growth is slowing – KION546

 By Laura He, CNN Business

-Still, that figure was higher than expected by economists.
-A Reuters poll of analysts forecast 3.6% growth compared to a year earlier.
+That figure is roughly in line, if not slightly higher than, the expectations set by many economists.
+And it outstrips the Chinese government’s target last year for its economy to expand at least 6% for 2021.

-For all of 2021, GDP expanded 8.1% compared to the prior year, roughly in line with analyst expectations.
-The Chinese government set a goal last spring for its economy to expand at least 6% for the year.
+But GDP expanded just 4% in the last quarter of the year compared to a year prior.
+While higher than the 3.6% growth forecast in a Reuters poll of analysts, it’s still the slowest pace in a year and a half.

-Growth in the last quarter of the year was bolstered by industrial production, which rose 4.3% from a year earlier — accelerating from November’s 3.8% growth.
+Growth in the fourth quarter was bolstered by industrial production, which rose 4.3% in December from a year earlier — accelerating from November’s 3.8% growth.

 But consumption dramatically weakened.
 Retail sales increased just 1.7% in December from a year earlier, sharply lower than November’s 3.9% uptick.